Donate to our capital campaign today! Help us make this space into something special for Seeley Lake!

 Right along the bike path, in a community without a central downtown, this half-acre property has so much potential for increasing livability, connectivity, and a sense of community for this rural, unincorporated town.

-Work is underway to remodel the interior, transitioning the open-floor plan retail space into comfortable office spaces and collaborative workspaces, including six offices downstairs, and a conference room upstairs.
-An exciting new development is that the new Seeley Lake Community Foundation building will be one of the first structures connected to high-speed fiber internet in Seeley Lake!
+In the spring of 2019, the building interior was remodeled, transitioning the open-floor plan retail space into comfortable office spaces and collaborative workspaces, including six offices downstairs, and a conference room upstairs.
+In addition, the new Seeley Lake Community Foundation building became one of the first structures connected to high-speed fiber internet in Seeley Lake!

 Each year, SLCF gives grants to nonprofits for local projects, offers the Change Your Pace Challenge, a community fundraiser encouraging giving to local groups, and coordinates I Ride, a medical appointment van shuttle, supplying a critical unmet need for many of Seeley Lake’s seniors and disabled.

-The satellite office of Missoula Aging Services will join us in the ADA-accessible central space of the building, helping the Seeley-Swan Valley’s older residents successfully age in place.
+The satellite office of Missoula Aging Services helps the Seeley-Swan Valley’s older residents successfully age in place.

-The local Chamber of Commerce visitor center will be in the east wing of the building, promoting local businesses and helping a mainstay of our rural economy from this convenient downtown location.
+The local Chamber of Commerce visitor center is in the east wing of the building, promoting local businesses and helping a mainstay of our rural economy from this convenient downtown location.

-Missoula County Weeds District will have an office space, providing support to local landowners through grant funding for invasive species control, monitoring aquatic invasive species, and education programs.
+Missoula County Weeds District provides support to local landowners through grant funding for invasive species control, monitoring aquatic invasive species, and education programs.

 SLCF would love to bring other groups into the space, to further help Seeley Lake.
 Contact Claire Muller for information about being involved: (406) 677-3506.

-On the property, SLCF will be hosting the weekly Seeley Lake farmer’s market for the 2019 season, continuing the tradition of providing healthy and sustainable socializing and purchasing options for local residents each summer.
-The weekly farmer’s market will run from Father’s Day to Labor Day.
+On the property, SLCF will be hosting the weekly Seeley Lake Sunday Market, continuing the tradition of providing healthy and sustainable socializing and purchasing options for local residents each summer.

 Come visit us this summer!